 In Washington state, the workers’ compensation statute of limitations is one year from the date of injury.
 If the worker has an occupational disease, the statute of limitations is two years from the date it was discovered.

-If you’re ready to explore workers’ comp insurance options for your Washington business, start a free online application with Insureon today to compare quotes from multiple carriers.
+If you’re ready to explore commercial insurance options for your Washington business, start a free online application with Insureon today to compare quotes from top-rated carriers.